Designing Distributed Systems: 8 Transactional Saga Patterns

 - State management becomes complex

-Mitigation: Marking data as WIP vs PLACED allows services to avoid querying data not yet in a finalisable state, reducing inconsistency windows.
+Mitigation (by state management): Marking data as WIP (Work-In-Progress) vs PLACED allows services to avoid querying data not yet in a finalisable state, reducing inconsistency windows.

 4. Transactional Sagas

-The eight saga patterns are formed by combining the three coupling forces:
+8 Saga patterns can be formed by combining the 3 coupling forces:

 | Saga | Consistency | Coordination | Communication |